scala-native/scala-native-bindgen/README.md

 `./scala-native-bindgen /usr/include/uv.h -name uv -- > uv.scala`

+Run `./scala-native-bindgen -help` to see all available options.

 ## Building

 Building this tool requires [CMake], [LLVM] and [Clang].
 See the [Scala